PumasAI-Labs/NLME-Intermediate/docs/instructors.md

 This is done with the plotting function `goodness_of_fit`, which should be given a result from a `inspect` function.
 Go over the plots comparing the three models.
-Finally, we also perform VPCs to help the model comparisson task.
+Finally, we also perform VPCs to help the model comparison task.

 Now, proceed to the dose control parameters (DCP) workflow with the `02-dose_control.jl`.
 Here the idea is to showcase the new `@dosecontrol` block.